DavidEaton/Menominee/DevelopmentProcess.md

 #### This application was designed with Domain Droven Design (DDD) principles in mind.

+## <a href="https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations">Design validation into the domain model layer</a>
+In DDD, validation rules can be thought as invariants.
+The main responsibility of an aggregate is to enforce invariants across state changes for all the entities within that aggregate.
+### Implement validations in the domain model layer
+Validations are usually implemented in domain entity constructors or in methods that can update the entity.
+There are multiple ways to implement validations, such as verifying data and raising exceptions if the validation fails.
+There are also more advanced patterns such as using the Specification pattern for validations, and the Notification pattern to return a collection of errors instead of returning an exception for each validation as it occurs.

+The domain model is best kept lean with the use of exceptions in your entity's behavior methods, or by implementing the Specification and Notification patterns to enforce validation rules.

+We use field-level validation on our command Data Transfer Objects (DTOs) and domain-level validation inside our entities.
+We will do this by returning a result object instead of exceptions in order to make it easier to deal with the validation errors.

 ### Value Objects

 Encapsulation is an important part of any domain class, value objects included.
 Encapsulation protects application invariants: you shouldn’t be able to instantiate a value object in an invalid state.